vladigleba/vladigleba.github.io/posts/basics/keeping.md

 > And God called the light Day, and the darkness he called Night.
 And *the evening and the morning were the first day*.
 {% ct 'Genesis 1:5' %}

-In the Bible, the day does not actually start and end at midnight; it starts from sunset and lasts until the next day’s sunset.
-In the Genesis account each day includes the prior evening as well, so since the Sabbath is the seventh day of the week, it would start from sunset on Friday and last until sunset on Saturday.
+In the Bible, a day does not begin and end at midnight; it starts at sunset and continues until the following sunset.
+In the Genesis account, each day includes the prior evening as well, so since the Sabbath is the seventh day of the week, it begins at sunset on Friday and ends at sunset on Saturday.

 ## What insight does Isaiah give?

 > If thou turn away thy foot from the sabbath, from doing thy pleasure on my holy day; and *call the sabbath a delight*, the holy of the LORD, honourable; and *shalt honour him, not doing thine own ways, nor finding thine own pleasure, nor speaking thine own words*: then shalt thou *delight thyself in the LORD*; and I will cause thee to ride upon the high places of the earth, and feed thee with the heritage of Jacob thy father: for the mouth of the LORD hath spoken it.
 {% ct 'Isaiah 58:13-14' %}

-The Sabbath becomes a delight when it is centered around Jesus—when we put away our own pursuits and rest from the cares of life in order to focus on the eternal things of God.
+The Sabbath becomes a delight when Jesus is at its center—when we put away our own pursuits and rest from the cares of life to focus on the eternal things of God.
 It’s a special day to reflect on, honor, and connect with Him.
-Simply put, it’s a day to delight in Him.
+Simply put, it is a day to delight in Him.

-The motivation behind Sabbath-keeping is crucial because it determines if it becomes a delight or a burden.
+The motivation behind Sabbath-keeping is crucial because it determines whether the day becomes a delight or a burden.
 Only when we keep it out of love for Christ--rather than duty--are we enabled to deny self and still call the Sabbath a delight.
 The truly born-again follower of Christ transitions from an attitude of "Don't tell me what to do" to "What would You have me do?"

 ## What can we learn from the experience of Nehemiah?